-The Statement on Expectations and Responsibilities: Student Code of Conduct may be amended by the Webster County Board of Education at any time.
+The Statement on Expectations and Responsibilities: Student Code of Conduct may be amended by the Dawson Springs Board of Education at any time.
 Standard procedures relating to policy changes of the board shall apply to amendments to the code.
 Proposed amendments may be submitted by board members, the superintendent, principals, faculty, students, and parents.
 If a conflict exists between the Statement on Expectations and Responsibilities: Student Code of Conduct and adopted policies and procedures of the board, the policies and procedures shall govern.

-Each principal shall provide a yearly orientation of this code to faculty members, staff members, and students.
-The Code of Conduct will be made available to parents and to all employees.
-A copy of the approved code will be available at each school and accessible on the district website.
-District provisions for effectively communicating with disabled and non-English speaking stakeholders will be incorporated based on need.
+Each principal shall provide a yearly orientation to this code to faculty members, staff members, and students.
+Copies of the code will be provided to parents and to all employees.
+A copy of the code is posted at each school so that it is readily available for review by visitors.
+Where required, district provisions for effectively communicating with disabled and non-English speaking students will be used.